johnjackoleary/cfi-commonplace-book/projects/cfi-career/For Future Students.md

 - Bring balloon in plane to show adabatic cooling and expansion (propane tank as example of expansion cooling from here https://youtu.be/wp4mMkncHcI)
 - Curriculum for students in your first fights with a new airplane.
 Could include how to calculate good gait values
 - Club policies
+- Log night landing not full stop as a custom field